getsentry/sentry-dart/dart/README.md

 Furthermore you can track HTTP requests which are considered bad by you.
 The following example shows how to do it.
-It captures exceptions for each request with a status code of 400 to 404 and also for 500.
+It captures exceptions for each request with a status code range from 400 to 404 and also for 500.

 ```dart
 import 'package:sentry/sentry.dart';